balusena/docker-for-devops/02-Docker Engine/Docker Engine.md

 ## Some Confusion may occur :

 ### Difference between the working of Containerd and Runc .

-- Here comes definitions of low-level runtimes and high-level runtime.
+Here comes definitions of low-level runtimes and high-level runtime.

+### Low-Level Runtime:
 Actual container runtimes that focus on just running containers are usually referred to as “low-level container runtimes”.
 Low-level runtimes support using these operating system features(namespaces and cgroups).

+### High-Level Runtime:
 Runtimes that support more high-level features, like image management and gRPC/Web APIs, are usually referred to as “high-level container runtimes” or usually just “container runtimes”.

 Finally:

-Containerd is a (high-level) container runtime, as it manages images and roles as a centralized daemon for container management.
+- Containerd is a (high-level) container runtime, as it manages images and roles as a centralized daemon for container management.

-Runc is a low-level container runtime, as it directly uses namespace and cgroups to create containers.
+- Runc is a low-level container runtime, as it directly uses namespace and cgroups to create containers.

 In conclusion, the Docker engine architecture is composed of several components that work together to provide a powerful and efficient containerization platform.
 Understanding the architecture of the Docker